The-incrEDIBLLE/Lettuce-chat/lettuce-chat/README.md

     * Create user profile, can edit and delete profile.
     * Generate a random user to connect with - Match page
     * Ability to add chats to the history
-    * Can click chat in chat history and it opens chat page
+    * Can click chat in chat history to open chat page
 ## Stretch Goals
     * Real-Time chatting
     * Yelp API suggestion on chatbox